FrankKooij/Soma/README.md

 - hyphens and page breaks have been taken care of for specific elements (e.g. headings);
 - overall, typesetting has been prettified (e.g. paragraphs’ conditional `text-indent`, vertical positioning of `sup`, reset to roman/normal for italic nested in italic, &c.);
 - horizontal rule is compliant with night modes;
-- `figure` and `video` dimensions has been taken care of in order to guarantee they won’t overflow;
+- `figure` and `video` dimensions have been taken care of in order to guarantee they won’t overflow;
 - `aside` has been styled so that the footnote be considered a footnote when displayed (only iBooks hides that since it is using it in a pop-up);
 - Since mobi7 doesn’t support decimal numbers, all values are rounded for it.